Wells Fargo lifts Centene Corp. [CNC] price estimate. Who else is bullish?

 Sponsored

-Western Sky Community Care, a New Mexico Managed Care Organization (MCO) and wholly owned subsidiary of Centene Corporation (NYSE: CNC), is partnering with Pacify, a health technology company that provides 24/7 perinatal and infant feeding support to new and expecting parents, to increase access to certified doulas and lactation professionals in the state of New Mexico.
-To support this goal, the two organizations offer scholarships to New Mexico residents interested in becoming doulas, lactation counselors, or board-certified lactation consultants.
-Interested candidates can apply from December 1, 2023, through March 31, 2024.
-The review of scholarship applications will begin in April 2024.
+“We are pleased to have the opportunity to continue supporting the health care needs of Medicaid members in New Hampshire.
+Over the last decade, we have grown from 34,000 to nearly 92,694 members statewide across all lines of business.
+The ability to continue to have a positive impact on the lives of MCM members in New Hampshire is a privilege and responsibility we are proud to have, and we look forward to continued partnership with our state partners, providers and communities from Gorham to Manchester,” said Centene Chief Executive Officer, Sarah M. London.

-Centene Corp. represents 550.75 million in outstanding shares, while the company has a total market value of $42.45 billion with the latest information.
-CNC stock price has been found in the range of $77.94 to $79.83.
+The stocks have a year to date performance of 3.22 percent and weekly performance of -2.31 percent.
+The stock has been moved at 11.84 percent over the last six months.
+The stock has performed 3.21 percent around the most recent 30 days and changed 6.21 percent over the most recent 3-months.

-If compared to the average trading volume of 3.13M shares, CNC reached a trading volume of 3920682 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.16M shares, CNC reached to a volume of 3071933 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Centene Corp.
+Here’s what leading stock market gurus have to say about Centene Corp.
 [CNC]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CNC shares is $87.39 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CNC stock is a recommendation set at 2.05.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.